luarvic/click2approve/README.md

 ## Local Development

 The Docker setup is the fastest way to run the complete application.
-For code changes, you can also run and validate the UI, API, and dispatcher directly.
+For code changes, you can also run and validate the UI, API, event publisher, and event consumer directly.

 ### API